I am an Assistant Professor of International Relations in the Political Science Department at California State University - Chico.

 My primary research interests are in the fields of International Relations and International Law.
 Specifically, I focus on the processes and politics through which international law is made and used.
 To date I have spent most of my time investigating the politics of ratification.

-In addition to researching international politics and law, a co-author and I are engaged in a long-term study of how students learn to write well.
-We are focused on the Writer's Workshop as an underutilized method of writing instruction in the political science classroom.
-Our work analyzes writing instruction from several perspectives.
+In addition to researching international politics and law, I am co-authoring two different pedagogical studies.
+The first examines how students learn to write well, focusing on the Writer's Workshop as an underutilized method of writing instruction in the political science classroom.
+The second project examines the role of simulations in the classroom.

 - A. Irish